redmacdev1988/quicksort/README.md

 We continue in this fashion for the right array.
 And this is how recursive divide and conquer can touch every element in the array, in order.

+# The Partition

+The whole purpose of the partition is to make sure the values on the left side are all smaller than the pivot.
+And that the values on the right side is larger than the pivot.
+If any values are not the case, they need to be swapped.
+We use the last element as the pivot.

+## left side value > pivot

+We run through the front of the array and we do leave alone values smaller than the pivot.
+If the value > pivot, we stop and proceed to find any values < pivot on the right side.

+## right side value < pivot

+Once a value is larger than pivot is found on the left side, we need to find a value smaller than pivot on the right side.
+Once both values are found, we swap them.
+That way, we scoot values smaller than pivot towards the left, and values larger than the pivot towards the right.

+## left and right cross, we swap with pivot

+We keep processing until the lo and hi cross.
+In that case, if we swap the element with pivot, then we make sure that all values on the left of pivot is in indeed smaller than pivot.
+Any values on the right side is indeed larger than the pivot.

+[35(lo), 33, 42, 10, 14, 19, 27, 44, 26, 31(pivot)]
+hi is -1

+35 > 31?
+Yes! so we need to swap 35. decrement hi.

+[35(lo), 33, 42, 10, 14, 19, 27, 44, 26(hi), 31(pivot)]

+26 < 31 We need to swap this.
+So now 35 and 26 swap.
+We increment lo to process the next one.

+[26, 33(lo), 42, 10, 14, 19, 27, 44, 35(hi), 31(pivot)]

+33 > 31 ?
+Yes! so we need to swap 33. decrement hi.

+[26, 33(lo), 42, 10, 14, 19, 27, 44(hi), 35, 31(pivot)]

+44 < 31 ?
+NOPE, is ok.

+[26, 33(lo), 42, 10, 14, 19, 27(hi), 44, 35, 31(pivot)]

+27 < 35?
+YES, we need to swap this.
+We swap 27 AND 33.

+[26, 27(lo), 42, 10, 14, 19, 33(hi), 44, 35, 31(pivot)]

+We increment lo to process the next one.

+[26, 27, 42(lo), 10, 14, 19, 33(hi), 44, 35, 31(pivot)]